 No more than 12 credits (three courses) may be counted toward the minor from any one college.
 For example, students participating in an SEI Field Research Program cannot count ENTR2219 or ENTR4506 towards the minor.
 Students participating in a Dialogue rather than a SEI Field Research Program can count up to three ENTR courses toward the minor, one of which must be the required ENTR2206.

-**Please note that certain Dialogues of Civilization programs that contain social entrepreneurship content (enterprise solutions to poverty and other conditions of poverty) and related field experience may be taken instead of an SEI approved program.
+**Please note that 2015 Dialogues of Civilization programs will not be available until early October 2014.
+Listed programs that contain social entrepreneurship content (enterprise solutions to poverty and other conditions of poverty) and related field experience may be taken instead of an SEI approved program.
 Only eight credits earned from a Dialogue can be applied to the minor.
-Information on which Dialogues are approved will be available to students as of December 2010.

 Summer 1: Bali (Dr. Denise Horn)